 - FirstOpName: The name of the first operation.
-In a normal case, it’s “Material Supply” or “Supply” (see above).
+Normally, it’s “Material Supply” or “Supply” (see above).
 Apart from its “direct” purpose, this info is useful for detecting mistakes in the source data.

-- FirstOpUnit: In a normal case, this is a name of Supplier.
+- FirstOpUnit: Normally, this is the name of Supplier.

-- TimeFromTheBeginOfTheFirstOpToProductIShipment, TimeUnits: This is the relative time from the moment when the final product (the main assembly) is going to be shipped backward to the moment when the the first operation (normally – the supply process!) for this specific part should be started.
+- TimeFromTheBeginOfTheFirstOpToProductIShipment, TimeUnits: This is a relative time from the moment when the final product (the main assembly) is going to be shipped backward to the moment when the first operation (normally – the supply process!) for this specific part is started.

 Now just copy the content of Material Requirements table to any spreadsheets processor (eg. Google Spreadsheets).
 Then:

 - Aggregate the data according to your planning policy (by Suppliers, by Materials, by Time, etc).
 Technically you can do it eg. using Pivot Tables in Google Spreadsheets.

 - Do the next steps according to your purchasing policy (create RFQ or PO).